-Governance, management and strategy;
+Governance, management and strategy:

 This section includes an outline of how the Climate Change Member Officer Group and three supporting working groups operate.
-It also contains a comprehensive list of policy documents and action plans further showing how Services and officers are working to embed climate change consideration across the board.
-Also covered are findings of a corporate self-assessment carried out in June 2019 which examined how prepared Angus Council was to meet national climate change targets and identified strengths and areas for improvement.
-Recommendations included production of an Angus Sustainable Energy and Climate Action Plan, ensuring that climate change is embedded in the Corporate Risk Register, strengthening sustainable procurement, finalising the new draft Carbon Management Plan and exploring the fleet management contract to determine how strategic support service can be provided.
+It contains a comprehensive list of policy documents and action plans further showing how Services and officers are working to embed climate change consideration across the board.
+Also covered are findings of a corporate self- assessment carried out in June 2019 which examined how prepared Angus Council was to meet national climate change targets and identified strengths and areas for improvement.
+The 2020/21 self-assessment exercise was not carried out due to the Covid19 pandemic.
+Recommendations in 2019, many of which are still ongoing, included production of an Angus Sustainable Energy and Climate Action Plan, ensuring that climate change is embedded in the Corporate Risk Register, strengthening sustainable procurement, finalising the new draft Carbon Management Plan and exploring the fleet management contract to determine how sustainable, strategic support service can be provided.